The universal category $\mathcal{O}$ and the Gelfand-Graev action

 {\mathcal{A}} {\mathcal{B}} \begin{Lemma} Assume that $\Amathcal$ is a compactly generated, monoidal category, $\Bmathcal$ is a monoidal category, and $F: \mathcal{A} \to \mathcal{B}$ is a monoidal functor of monoidal categories which admits a continuous, conservative right adjoint.
 Then if $\mathcal{A}$ is semi-rigid (respectively, rigid), then so too is $\mathcal{B}$. \end{Lemma}

 \begin{proof} Assume $\Amathcal$ is semi-rigid.
-Then, by definition of semi-rigidity, $\Amathcal$ admits a set of compact generators which are both left and right dualizable, say by the collection of $A_{\alpha} \in \Amathcal$.
-Because $F$ is a left adjoint with continuous right adjoint, the collection of $F(A_{\alpha})$ are compact in $\Bmathcal$, and because the right adjoint is conservative, this collection generates.
+Then, by definition of semi-rigidity, $\Amathcal$ admits a set of compact generators which are both left and right dualizable, say by the collection of objects $A_{\alpha} \in \Amathcal$.
+Because $F$ is a left adjoint with continuous right adjoint, the objects $F(A_{\alpha})$ are compact in $\Bmathcal$, and because the right adjoint is conservative, this collection generates.
 In particular, $\Bmathcal$ is compactly generated.

 Since functors with continuous right adjoints preserve compact objects and monoidal functors preserve the monoidal unit $\mathbf{1}_{\Amathcal}$, if the monoidal unit of $\mathcal{A}$ is compact, then so too is the monoidal unit $\mathbf{1}_{\Bmathcal} \simeq F(\mathbf{1}_{\Amathcal})$ of $\Bmathcal$.
 Since a compactly generated monoidal category is rigid if and only if it is semi-rigid and has a compact monoidal unit (\cite[Proposition 3.3]{BenZviNadlerCharacterTheoryofComplexGroup}), it remains to show the semi-rigid version of this claim.